 Specific Aim 1.
 Recruit and retain research participants for UW ADRC-, ADC program- and NIA- affiliated research projects.
 Increasing recognition of the importance of using neuroimaging and biospecimen biomarkers to evaluate novel AD therapeutics in the earliest stages of AD requires recruitment of persons with mild cognitive impairment, early stage AD dementia, and older persons with intact cognitive function who may be in the presymptomatic stage of AD.

 Specific Aim 2.
 Recruit and retain research participants from underserved Puget Sound minority communities.
 We are currently focused on American Indian / Alaska Native populations, in particular, the markedly underserved local urban community.
-In this effort, we collaborate with the UW ADRC Satellite Core and the Washington State University Partnerships for Native Health (P4NH).
-P4NH is one of the largest groups nationally conducting health research, education, outreach, and advocacy with and for Native populations.

 - The NIH has released a national strategy to increase recruitment and diverse cohorts for Alzheimers and related dementias research, Together We Make the Difference (PDF).